a-adeleye/tammy/task.md

 You are an expert Flutter developer and speech-therapy-informed UX designer.

 Your task:
 Build a COMPLETE Flutter app for Android/iOS that helps a young child (3–6 years old) move from single words to simple sentences.
 The app is used ONLY by the child (no onboarding, no login, no settings, no consent screens).
-When the app opens, it goes straight into the main “games.”
+When the app opens, it goes straight into the main “games.”.
+The game is by default in landscape mode.

 ==================================================
 HIGH-LEVEL REQUIREMENTS